guyroyse/give-me-some-credit-redisai/README.md

 Now, you can install all the dependencies.
 These are all listed in `requirements.txt` and can be installed with `pip` like this.

     $ pip install -r requirements.txt

+## Step 4: Build the Model

+Run the Python script to build the model:

+   $ python build.py

+When completed, you will have a file in the model folder.
+This file can be loaded into RedisAI.